glpaparelli/formally-quantum/notes/concepts/linear-algebra/Determinant.md

 The determinant is a scalar value that is a function of the entries of a square matrix.

-It characterizes some properties of the matrix and the [[Linear Operator]] represented by the matrix.
+It characterizes some properties of the matrix and the [[Linear Transformation]] represented by the matrix.

 In particular, the determinant is nonzero if and only if the matrix is an [[Invertible Matrix]] and the linear map represented by the matrix is an [[Isomorphism]].